 But of course I knew that it’s one thing to try my best and another for my best to be enough.
 I also harbored some faint hope that a fatal accident would befall me one day, doing the job that I couldn’t myself.
 And should that happen, I wanted my mom to know that it’s okay, that it’s probably for the best.

-For many years, as I battled and lived with depression, I kept a journal.
+For many years, as I lived with depression, I kept a journal.
 I was a silent person with a loud mind, finding my voice only in writing, which in turn brought about some life-defining moments.
 I can’t remember exactly why I stopped, but I do know that the reason it’s taken me so long to start again is less about the lack of time and more about the vulnerability it involves (although time is certainly an issue as well).

 There aren’t even that many words in this post, for instance, but it’s demanded so much from me to be able to sit in front of a computer, tell myself it’s okay to think and write these things, and confront the emotional pain concomitant with such an acknowledgement.
 I allow myself to feel, and I feel devastated.
 And I don’t always have a couple of hours to spare to go through and recover from this process.
 But maybe it’ll get better with subsequent releases.
 One can only hope.

 Thank you, Winnie Lim, for inspiring me to finally write again with the post “On being chronically depressed and suicidal.”
 I suppose it’s true that you shouldn’t be afraid to share your story, because you never know who’ll relate and benefit from it.